cjbreaux/Successibility/README.md

 ### Stretch Goals

 * Creating more pages
-* Routing links their proper pages
+* Routing links to their proper pages
-* Connecting Instagram to Farmer Market Instagram account
+* Connecting Instagram to the Farmers Market Instagram account
-*